 There’s no getting around the fact that this is a massive disruption to say the least, but let’s not forget that the concept of distance education is hardly new.
 Moreover, we now have the added benefit of learning technologies that make teaching and learning remotely so much easier.
 It’s a luxury that didn’t exist at the time of the SARS or H1N1 outbreaks, and an absolute godsend when even the best laid plans go out the window in such dramatic circumstances.

 That said, school closures do pose a dire threat to student learning if teachers don’t change up their methods accordingly.
-Here are ten vital strategies you should use to ensure that students maintain their learning momentum, and don’t just get a free holiday.
+Here are ten vital strategies you should use to ensure that students maintain their learning momentum.

 School closures a decade ago might have meant sending students home with a packet of worksheets and your email address, but the technologies we have today allow rich learning experiences to be maintained even in the event of major disruption.
 Cloud based technologies are perfect for the job.
 Whatever you opt for, ensure that you accommodate: